cghiaus/dm4bem_book/_sources/intro.md

 __Prerequisites__

-It is assumed that readers have a foundational knowledge at the undergraduate level in the areas of linear algebra ([Strang, G. 2023](https://math.mit.edu/~gs/linearalgebra/ila6/indexila6.html)), heat transfer ([RE2020 2021](https://rt-re-batiment.developpement-durable.gouv.fr/IMG/pdf/annexeiv_arrete_4_aout_2021.pdf)), and Python programming ([Docs.Pyhton 2024](https://docs.python.org/3/tutorial/index.html)).
+It is assumed that readers have a foundational knowledge at the undergraduate level in the areas of linear algebra ([Strang, G. 2023](https://math.mit.edu/~gs/linearalgebra/ila6/indexila6.html)), heat transfer ([RE2020 2021](https://rt-re-batiment.developpement-durable.gouv.fr/IMG/pdf/annexeiv_arrete_4_aout_2021.pdf)), and Python programming ([Docs.Python 2024](https://docs.python.org/3/tutorial/index.html)).

 __Notations used for values of quantities__